alkhizanah/nur/docs/builtins/process.md

 - argv

-The arguments provided to `syphon run` command as an array of strings
+The arguments provided to `nur run` command as an array of strings

 - env